That Ringing In My Ear — That Hissing, Whistling, Pulsating Tone

-It’s called tinnitus, and for some, it can be a debilitating experience.
+It’s called tinnitus, and for some, it’s a debilitating experience.

 What Is Tinnitus?

-Though the common misconception about tinnitus is that it’s a disease, tinnitus is actually a medical condition characterized by a persistent ringing or other sound in one or both ears that can only be heard by the affected individual.
+Though the common misconception about tinnitus is that it’s a disease, tinnitus is actually a medical condition characterized by persistent ringing in one or both ears.
+It can either be heard by the affected individual, known as subjective tinnitus, or a rarer form of tinnitus known as objective tinnitus, which can be heard by your doctor while examining your ear.

 Many who suffer from tinnitus describe the annoying sound as ringing in the ear, but a whistling, hissing, buzzing, or pulsing sound is also possible.
 For some, these sounds come and go.
 But most are not that lucky, and will experience symptoms 24 hours a day, seven days a week.